 Of course, we don’t want to deny you the pictures and videos of the two superstars.
 Simply two legends of golf playing a casual round of links golf – delightful!

-LIV Golf: Martin Kaymer and Dustin Johnson in the field for first event
+Martin Kaymer and Dustin Johnson will play in the LIV Golf Invitational Series.
+(Photo: Getty)

 Speculation has been rife for a long time, but now the LIV Golf Invitational Series has announced the field for next week’s event at London’s Centurion Club.
 42 of 48 players have already been selected for the three-round tournament, with a few spots still open.
 It was announced a few weeks ago that Martin Kaymer also wants to play in the team event, which is endowed with 25 million dollars.
 Besides the German Major winner, Bernd Wiesberger will also take part in the rival event to the PGA and DP World Tour.
 Surprisingly, Dustin Johnson has also changed his mind and is now the main mover of the event in the UK’s capital.